3D Printing vs Injection moulding: The Key Differences

 What Is Injection Moulding?

 Injection moulding is a manufacturing process for producing parts involving melting thermoplastic material and injecting it into a mould cavity under high pressure.
 The mould is put under pressure to ensure the melted material fills the entire mould.
 As the plastic cools, it solidifies into the intended shape.
 Once hardened, the finished part is removed from the mould and is ready for use.
+This process delivers high repeatability and consistent quality for both specialized low-volume runs and large-scale production.

 Advantages Of Injection Moulding